 Here’s a list of bridal makeup tips and tricks that will keep you looking flawless and divine on your big day.

-Moisturize your skin.
-If your skin is dry, skipping on moisturizer will only make your skin absorb the makeup products on its fine lines and wrinkles and it won’t look good.
-Apply an oil-free moisturizer to your face and a thicker cream just around your eyes.
+Moisturise your skin.
+If your skin is dry, skipping on moisturiser will only make your skin absorb the makeup products on its fine lines and wrinkles and it won’t look good.
+Apply an oil-free moisturiser to your face and a thicker cream just around your eyes.
 Make sure that you choose an SPF-free type so as to avoid looking shiny in photographs.

 For false lashes, you can opt for individual lashes rather than the strip ones.
 This is just to accentuate your eyes.
 Otherwise, find something that isn’t too heavy yet still dramatic.
 For a seamless finish, use a black glue then camouflage it using a black eyeliner; then use a nice mascara to open and brighten your eyes.